-Corinna and Catherine posing for the student's anniversary brochure

-Catherine Smith, BA (Hons)

-Catherine is the foreign language assistant at the Centre.
+Catherine Smith, BA (Hons) Catherine is the foreign language assistant at the Centre.
 She studied Humanities with History of Art (B.A.
 Hons.) at the Open University in England.
 Apart from managing the office, she supports the Centre's teaching and research activities.
 Further duties include co-ordinating visiting arrangements for international guests, organising conferences, seminars, meetings and events.
 She is also responsible for the co-ordination and organisation of public readings, the public lecture series, and assists with public relations, poster design, and press releases.
 Catherine also co-ordinates the MA British Studies interviews each year, and is the first point of contact for interested MA students concerning application and study plans.
 Other duties include the editing of research papers and publications and translating German texts into English.
 After the 2016 EU referendum, she is now the proud owner of both British and German passports.

-Graduating class 2017-19 thanking Catherine for her continuous support

-Sylvena Zöllner

-Administrative officer at the Centre.
+Graduating class 2017-19 thanking Catherine for her continuous support magey ARTep Dear Catherine, We were so lucky to have someone so funny and warm-hearted like you by our side during our Master's!
+Thanks for being helpful since the application period to the graduation day.
+We wish you all the best (despite of Boris!)
+HA Students TRANSFER OF 2017 - 2019 Sylvena Zöllner Administrative officer at the Centre.
 Sylvena is a qualified administration and finance clerk, and has been working at the Centre for British Studies since July 1996.
 She is responsible for administering the Centre's finances, for the supply of office material, technical equipment, and everything else needed.
 She helps with the organisation of conferences by taking care of catering arrangements and the necessary technical equipment.
 She also takes care of all financial transactions related to the Centre's activities, including the Centre's various and constantly growing third-party funds.
 Her responsibilities also include the filing of all records for our Master degree, calculating the students' Master grade, and preparing the final certificates.

-Librarian

-Christine Seuring, BA

-Graduated from the University of Cardiff with a BA in History and English literature as well as from the University of Applied Sciences in Potsdam as a librarian.
+Librarian Christine Seuring, BA Graduated from the Unversity of Cardiff with a BA in History and English literature as well as from the University of Applied Sciences in Potsdam as a librarian.
 Worked and lived in Slovakia, Italy, and France and spent the main part of her working life as a librarian at the Deutsche Kinemathek - Museum für Film und Fernsehen in Berlin.
 She joined the Centre's library in 2017 and is happy to answer any questions to do with finding information.

-Student Assistants

-In 2019 the Centre could again rely on the friendly and very helpful support of the following student assitants:

-David Bell, Global History

-Lorenz Böttcher, Law

-Esmé Ellis, English Literatures

-Mhairi Gador-Whyte, English Literatures

-Michael Griff, Global History

-Stefan Jooß, Industrial Engineering and Management

-Leo Kämpfe, Law

-Erika Meibauer, English and German Literature

-Sarah Meyer, Law

-Adina Reza, English Literatures

-Kira-Lena Scharold, English and French
+Student Assistants In 2019 the Centre could again rely on the friendly and very helpful support of the following student assistants: David Bell, Global History Lorenz Böttcher, Law Esmé Ellis, English Literatures Mhairi Gador-Whyte, English Literatures Michael Griff, Global History Stefan Jooß, Industrial Engineering and Management Leo Kämpfe, Law Erika Meibauer, English and German Literature Sarah Meyer, Law Adina Reza, English Literatures Kira-Lena Scharold, English and French

 From left: Kira, David, Leo and Stefan at the keynote lecture

 SPONSORS

 The Centre for British Studies would like to thank the following institutions for their generous support in 2019:

 Alexander von Humboldt-Stiftung

 VolkswagenStiftung, "Original - isn't it?"
 New Options for the Humanities and Cultural Studies

 Deutsche Forschungsgemeinschaft (DFG)

 Erasmus+, European Union

 Strategic Initiative Funds, HU International Strategy Office

 The Oxford Research Centre in the Humanities (TORCH)

 Nottingham Law School

 Experiment e.V.